 5. For how many projects can I apply/be a team member?

-6. If I received a Citizen Diplomacy Action Fund grant the 2019, Media Literacy, or Rapid Response rounds, am I eligible to submit a project for the 2020 round?
+6. If I received a Citizen Diplomacy Action Fund grant the 2019, Media Literacy, Rapid Response, and/or 2020 rounds, am I eligible to submit a project for the 2021 round?

 7. Must grant recipients receive approval from and/or partner with embassies in countries where they intend to carry out the proposed activities?